telerik/kendo-ui-core/docs/api/javascript/ui/autocomplete.md

 The minimum number of characters the user must type before a search is performed.
 Set to higher value than `1` if the search could match a lot of items.

+> Widget will initiate a request when input value is cleared.
+If you would like to prevent this behavior please check the [filtering](#events-filtering) event for more details.

 #### Example - set minLength

     <input id="autocomplete" />